 Chemical Responses Of Oral Trigeminal Nerves awarded by National Institutes of Health (Principal Investigator).
 1996 to 1999

-Isothermal Titration Calorimetry for Biological Research awarded by (Co-Principal Investigator).
+Isothermal Titration Calorimetry for Biological Research awarded by Division of Undergraduate Education (Co-Principal Investigator).
 1998 to 1999

 Short And Long-Range Forces Between Membrane Surfaces awarded by National Institutes of Health (Co-Principal Investigator).
 1980 to 1999